 - Safety goes first.
 We put all prevention strategies in place in our Spanish courses.
-All course participants sit at a safe distance of 1,5 meters to each other at all times.
+UPDATE 20.April 2022: No more masks in the school!
+All course participants sit at a safe distance of 1,2 meters to each other at all times.
 We have always set the focus on small group courses with a max. of 8 students.
 We want to offer high quality courses, and we don’t think that a class with 10 or 15 students can provide you that.
-Nowadays to comply with restrictions our groups are even smaller with 4 to 6 students in most classrooms.
-So that students get even more individual attention than before.
 All classrooms have windows to the outisde and are constantly open to guarantee ventilation.
 After every 90 minutes of class we have a break where we open doors and windows widely.
-Even though wearing a face mask during the class is not optimal, you get used to it and it guarantees the safety of everybody as well as reducing infection risk significantly.
-Plus, between two 90 minutes class periods, we enjoy a 30-minute coffee break where you can sit at a cafeteria outside and take a rest from the mask while drinking something.
+Plus, between two 90 minutes class periods, we enjoy a 30-minute coffee break where you can sit at a cafeteria outside and take a rest while drinking something.

 -The Outdoor fun does not stop.
 Our school is what it is today not only due to our communicative method and small groups.
 Our innovative Outdoor Classes in the city and our weekly cultural activities have always been the highlight of our courses.
 They are the perfect chance to practice Spanish in real environments, get to know each other and have fun after class.
 Among all months and different restriction periods we have experienced, participating in excursions, guided tours, hiking or eating in restaurants has always been possible.
-Thus, our cultural programm has been working this whole time.
+Thus, our cultural programm has been working this whole time (only with a 2 week break since July 2020).
 Discovering the history oft he city, enjoying the incredible sand dunes, visiting archeological sites and natural protected areas, as well as enjoying the Spanish gastronomy have remained on the weekly menu of our courses.

 - Life after school.
 As explained above, there is a whole range of activities to enjoy your holidays in Gran Canaria, even at an almost pre-pandemic level.
-Enjoy mask free at your favorit spot of the beach, in Gran Canaria’s breathtaking landscapes or at your favorite restaurant.
+Enjoy at your favorite spot of the beach, in Gran Canaria’s breathtaking landscapes or at your favorite restaurant.

 - Increased flexibility.
 We have adapted our Terms & Conditions to the situation of the pandemic.
 Don’t hesitate to contact us and clear your doubts about course availability or cancellation terms.